Flights to Grenada

 You can also travel between Grenada and Carriacou via the Osprey Ferry.
 It’s a fantastic option and gives you a chance to view the islands from the sea, very evocative!

 Please note that at this time there is no ferry to Trinidad.
 There is a cargo ship departing from Grenville that accepts passengers but it is extremely basic.
-There are various articles onilne – and even a website – about a “new Grenada -Trinidad ferry” but it has not come to fruition.
+You are self-loading cargo.
+Bring a peice of cardboard to sit on-deck… seriously!
+There are various articles online – and even a website – about a “new Grenada -Trinidad ferry” but it has not come to fruition.
 We will watch for new on this option and share any progress!

 Unfortunately, we feel that are no longer able to recommend LIAT and Caribbean Airlines to our guests.
 These are our personal opinions and observations, each traveller should search for reviews and make their own opinions.

 Should you choose to book your travel with LIAT, in our experience one should be prepared for long delays, cancelled flights, moved flights with little or no notice, being bumped off booked flights for dignitaries, or even left to sit at various ariports overnight – or for days – without proper communication or support.
-As I write this update, our friends are currently sitting in Port of Spain airport, Trinidad and have been there for two full days.
-A hotel was provided but no food or drinks, and of course as we found when this happens to us with LIAT – the staff cannot be found anywhere for updates or assistance.
+When I decided to finally include this as an update, our friends were sitting in Port of Spain airport, Trinidad and had been there for two full days.
+A hotel was eventually provided but no food or drinks.
+Of course – as we found when this happens to us with LIAT – the staff cannot be found anywhere for updates or assistance.

-In our personal experience we have found LIAT to be the worst, but Caribbean Airlines has frequently left us with delayed and cancelled flights, poor communication, and the last two times I tried to travel to Canada with them they moved my outbound flight to other days entirely (from Thursday to Sunday) with almost no notice, causing me to miss apointments and events.
+In our personal experience we have found LIAT to be the worst, but Caribbean Airlines has frequently left us with delayed and cancelled flights, poor communication.
+The last two times I tried to travel to Canada with them they moved my outbound flight to other days entirely (from Thursday to Sunday) with almost no notice, causing me to miss apointments and events.

-Should you find yourself in this position, in Trinidad’s Port of Spain Piarco Airport there is excellent home-style food for good prices in the food court outside to the left of the building in the shady sitting area.
-Since you must leave the security area to go there then go back through security to get inside, refrain from purchasing anything like alchohol or perfumes, etc, in Duty Free first, as you will not be allowed to take it back into the airport!
+Trinidad’s Port of Spain Piarco Airport features excellent home-style food for good prices in the food court outside to the left of the building in the shady sitting area.
+There is also a friendly bar just left of the arrival doors.
+Please refrain from purchasing anything like alchohol or perfumes, etc, in Duty Free first, as you will not be allowed to take it back into the airport!